algosup/2023-2024-project-4-sportshield-team-6/documents/functional-specification.md

 ### Problem

-This project was presented to us by [Coris Innovation](https://www.corisinnovation.com)  via [ALGOSUP](https://algosup.com/), it's objective is for us to improve Coris's work on their new project, SportShield.
+This project was presented to us by [Coris Innovation](https://www.corisinnovation.com) via [ALGOSUP](https://algosup.com/).
+Its objective is for us to improve Coris's work on their new project, SportShield.

-SportShield is a device intented to help customers secure their skis or snowboard when they are not using them (i.e. during lunchtime).
+SportShield is a device intended to help customers secure their skis or snowboard when they are not using them (i.e., during lunchtime).
-The product lock the object(s) in place using a cable for physicla security(for now), that cable will lock itself to protect from unwinding when locked.
+The product locks the object(s) in place using a cable for physical security (for now).
+That cable will lock itself to protect from unwinding when locked.
-The product is also equiped with an alarm system, when it mouvement (i.e. theft attempt).
+The product is also equipped with an alarm system for when there is movement (i.e., a theft attempt).
-This is linked together via a mobile app that allows you to lock/unlock the device, stop the alarm or check the devices position on a map.
+This is linked together via a mobile app that allows you to lock/unlock the device, stop the alarm, or check the device's position on a map.

 ### Target and Stakeholders

-This document is addressed to the Tech Lead, the Software Engineer, the Quality Assurance and the stackholders are the client (Coris Innovation) and ALGOSUP(Franck).
-This document will describe the projects expected specifications and will act as a guideline for the developers.
+This document is addressed to the Tech Lead, the Software Engineer, the Quality Assurance, and the stakeholders, who are the client (Coris Innovation) and ALGOSUP (Franck).
+This document will describe the project's expected specifications and will act as a guideline for the developers.

 ### Competition

 We identified one competitor of SportShield, SkiKey:
-They provide a key to lock skis/snowboard and variants of those two, the key serves to lock the key in place in a free standing rack that the company provides alse produce.
+They provide a key to lock skis/snowboard and variants of those two.
+The key serves to lock the skis/snowboard in place in a free-standing rack that the company also produces.

 ## Scope

 ### In Scope

  - Battery consumption management,
-   - Improved energy effeciency,
+   - Improved energy efficiency,
    - Management of low-battery situations,
-   - increase of the battery lifespan,
+   - Increase of the battery lifespan,
  - Device management with NFC,
  - Alarm management and simultaneous actions,
    - Possibility to stop the alarm at any time,
    - The product can ring and still send HTTP notification to the server,
  - Security issues,
-   - Incresed security level to connect to the key feature of the system.
+   - Increased security level to connect to the key feature of the system.

 ### Out of Scope